JACT Greek Summer School 27 July to 9 August 2025.

 Students MUST be 16 or over by the start of the course.

+Applications will open in mid-January.
 We expect applications to be submitted by the student applying for a place.
 The email address you use to register will be how we keep in touch about your application, so make sure it is one you check regularly.
 Please read the information here to find out more about how to apply.

 Students aged 16, 17 or 18 at the time of the course will be asked to give contact details for a parent or guardian when they apply.
 We ask for these details so we can contact the parent/guardian to confirm their permission for the application and keep them informed as necessary.

 Applications and bursary forms should be submitted by 31st March.
 If we are over-subscribed, we prioritise applications from beginners and pre-GCSE students, and students with no access to Greek on their curriculum.
 We don’t work on a “first-come, first-served” basis, so you don’t have to rush to apply early.
-You should hear the outcome of your application (for a place or a bursary) by the end of April.
+You should hear the outcome of your application (for a place and, if applicable, a bursary) by the end of April.

 Please contact the Course Secretary via the CONTACT link if you have any queries.